Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-query/migration-guide.md

 ### Cross-service SDK improvements

-The modern Azure Monitor Query client library also provides the ability to share in some of the cross-service improvements made to the Azure development experience, such as
+The modern Azure Monitor Query client library also provides the ability to share in some of the cross-service improvements made to the Azure development experience.
+Some improvements include:

 - A unified logging and diagnostics pipeline offering a common view of the activities across each of the client libraries.
 - A unified asynchronous programming model using [Project Reactor][project-reactor].